sass/dart-sass/perf.md

 Running on a file containing 4 instances of `.foo {a: b}`:

 * sassc: 0.004s
-* Dart Sass from a Dart 1 script snapshot: 0.243s
+* Dart Sass from a Dart 1 script snapshot: 0.238s
-* Dart Sass from a Dart 1 app snapshot: 0.076s
+* Dart Sass from a Dart 1 app snapshot: 0.080s
-* Dart Sass from a Dart 2 script snapshot: 0.247s
+* Dart Sass from a Dart 2 script snapshot: 0.221s
-* Dart Sass from a Dart 2 app snapshot: 0.128s
+* Dart Sass from a Dart 2 app snapshot: 0.112s
-* Dart Sass on Node.js: 0.210s
+* Dart Sass on Node.js: 0.179s
-* Ruby Sass with a hot cache: 0.147s
+* Ruby Sass with a hot cache: 0.150s

 Based on these numbers, Dart Sass from an app snapshot is approximately:

-* 19.0x slower than libsass
+* 20.0x slower than libsass
-* 1.7x faster than Dart 2
+* 1.4x faster than Dart 2
-* 2.8x faster than Dart Sass on Node
+* 2.2x faster than Dart Sass on Node
 * 1.9x faster than Ruby Sass

-A Dart 1 script snapshot is approximately identical to Dart 2.
+A Dart 1 script snapshot is approximately 1.1x slower than Dart 2.

 ## Large Plain CSS

 Running on a file containing 2^17 instances of `.foo {a: b}`:

-* sassc: 2.125s
+* sassc: 2.150s
-* Dart Sass from a Dart 1 script snapshot: 1.935s
+* Dart Sass from a Dart 1 script snapshot: 2.000s
-* Dart Sass from a Dart 1 app snapshot: 1.816s
+* Dart Sass from a Dart 1 app snapshot: 1.888s
-* Dart Sass from a Dart 2 script snapshot: 2.019s
+* Dart Sass from a Dart 2 script snapshot: 1.783s
-* Dart Sass from a Dart 2 app snapshot: 1.954s
+* Dart Sass from a Dart 2 app snapshot: 1.802s
-* Dart Sass on Node.js: 3.341s
+* Dart Sass on Node.js: 3.511s
-* Ruby Sass with a hot cache: 12.179s
+* Ruby Sass with a hot cache: 12.397s

 Based on these numbers, Dart Sass from an app snapshot is approximately:

-* 1.2x faster than libsass
+* 1.1x faster than libsass
-* 1.1x faster than Dart 2
+* identical to Dart 2
-* 1.8x faster than Dart Sass on Node
+* 1.9x faster than Dart Sass on Node
-* 6.7x faster than Ruby Sass
+* 6.6x faster than Ruby Sass

-A Dart 1 script snapshot is approximately identical to Dart 2.
+A Dart 1 script snapshot is approximately 1.1x slower than Dart 2.

 ## Preceding Sparse `@extend`

 Running on a file containing `.x {@extend .y}`, 2^17 instances of `.foo {a: b}`, and then `.y {a: b}`:

-* sassc: 2.200s
+* sassc: 2.282s
-* Dart Sass from a Dart 1 script snapshot: 2.015s
+* Dart Sass from a Dart 1 script snapshot: 2.034s
-* Dart Sass from a Dart 1 app snapshot: 1.896s
+* Dart Sass from a Dart 1 app snapshot: 1.932s
-* Dart Sass from a Dart 2 script snapshot: 2.076s
+* Dart Sass from a Dart 2 script snapshot: 1.819s
-* Dart Sass from a Dart 2 app snapshot: 2.009s
+* Dart Sass from a Dart 2 app snapshot: 1.768s
-* Dart Sass on Node.js: 3.413s
+* Dart Sass on Node.js: 3.752s
-* Ruby Sass with a hot cache: 18.670s
+* Ruby Sass with a hot cache: 18.894s

 Based on these numbers, Dart Sass from an app snapshot is approximately:

 * 1.2x faster than libsass
-* 1.1x faster than Dart 2
+* 1.1x slower than Dart 2
-* 1.8x faster than Dart Sass on Node
+* 1.9x faster than Dart Sass on Node
 * 9.8x faster than Ruby Sass

-A Dart 1 script snapshot is approximately identical to Dart 2.
+A Dart 1 script snapshot is approximately 1.1x slower than Dart 2.

 ## Following Sparse `@extend`

 Running on a file containing `.y {a: b}`, 2^17 instances of `.foo {a: b}`, and then `.x {@extend .y}`:

-* sassc: 2.136s
+* sassc: 2.156s
-* Dart Sass from a Dart 1 script snapshot: 1.993s
+* Dart Sass from a Dart 1 script snapshot: 1.966s
-* Dart Sass from a Dart 1 app snapshot: 1.858s
+* Dart Sass from a Dart 1 app snapshot: 1.826s
-* Dart Sass from a Dart 2 script snapshot: 2.039s
+* Dart Sass from a Dart 2 script snapshot: 1.769s
-* Dart Sass from a Dart 2 app snapshot: 1.966s
+* Dart Sass from a Dart 2 app snapshot: 1.737s
-* Dart Sass on Node.js: 3.531s
+* Dart Sass on Node.js: 3.446s
-* Ruby Sass with a hot cache: 18.524s
+* Ruby Sass with a hot cache: 18.356s

 Based on these numbers, Dart Sass from an app snapshot is approximately:

-* 1.1x faster than libsass
+* 1.2x faster than libsass
-* 1.1x faster than Dart 2
+* 1.1x slower than Dart 2
 * 1.9x faster than Dart Sass on Node
-* 10.0x faster than Ruby Sass
+* 10.1x faster than Ruby Sass

-A Dart 1 script snapshot is approximately identical to Dart 2.
+A Dart 1 script snapshot is approximately 1.1x slower than Dart 2.

 ## Preceding Dense `@extend`

 Running on a file containing `.bar {@extend .foo}` followed by 2^17 instances of `.foo {a: b}`:

-* sassc: 2.264s
+* sassc: 2.270s
-* Dart Sass from a Dart 1 script snapshot: 2.905s
+* Dart Sass from a Dart 1 script snapshot: 2.850s
-* Dart Sass from a Dart 1 app snapshot: 2.848s
+* Dart Sass from a Dart 1 app snapshot: 2.813s
-* Dart Sass from a Dart 2 script snapshot: 3.089s
+* Dart Sass from a Dart 2 script snapshot: 2.684s
-* Dart Sass from a Dart 2 app snapshot: 3.076s
+* Dart Sass from a Dart 2 app snapshot: 2.714s
-* Dart Sass on Node.js: 7.822s
+* Dart Sass on Node.js: 8.050s
-* Ruby Sass with a hot cache: 33.592s
+* Ruby Sass with a hot cache: 32.530s

 Based on these numbers, Dart Sass from an app snapshot is approximately:

-* 1.3x slower than libsass
+* 1.2x slower than libsass
-* 1.1x faster than Dart 2
+* identical to Dart 2
-* 2.7x faster than Dart Sass on Node
+* 2.9x faster than Dart Sass on Node
-* 11.8x faster than Ruby Sass
+* 11.6x faster than Ruby Sass

-A Dart 1 script snapshot is approximately 1.1x faster than Dart 2.
+A Dart 1 script snapshot is approximately 1.1x slower than Dart 2.

 ## Following Dense `@extend`

 Running on a file containing 2^17 instances of `.foo {a: b}` followed by `.bar {@extend .foo}`:

-* sassc: 2.203s
+* sassc: 2.195s
-* Dart Sass from a Dart 1 script snapshot: 2.848s
+* Dart Sass from a Dart 1 script snapshot: 2.836s
-* Dart Sass from a Dart 1 app snapshot: 2.654s
+* Dart Sass from a Dart 1 app snapshot: 2.691s
-* Dart Sass from a Dart 2 script snapshot: 3.047s
+* Dart Sass from a Dart 2 script snapshot: 2.613s
-* Dart Sass from a Dart 2 app snapshot: 3.014s
+* Dart Sass from a Dart 2 app snapshot: 2.617s
-* Dart Sass on Node.js: 7.820s
+* Dart Sass on Node.js: 7.855s
-* Ruby Sass with a hot cache: 32.730s
+* Ruby Sass with a hot cache: 33.249s

 Based on these numbers, Dart Sass from an app snapshot is approximately:

 * 1.2x slower than libsass
-* 1.1x faster than Dart 2
+* identical to Dart 2
 * 2.9x faster than Dart Sass on Node
-* 12.3x faster than Ruby Sass
+* 12.4x faster than Ruby Sass

-A Dart 1 script snapshot is approximately 1.1x faster than Dart 2.
+A Dart 1 script snapshot is approximately 1.1x slower than Dart 2.

 ## Bootstrap

 Running on a file containing 16 instances of importing the Bootstrap framework:

-* sassc: 1.086s
+* sassc: 1.089s
-* Dart Sass from a Dart 1 script snapshot: 1.576s
+* Dart Sass from a Dart 1 script snapshot: 1.564s
-* Dart Sass from a Dart 1 app snapshot: 1.356s
+* Dart Sass from a Dart 1 app snapshot: 1.399s
-* Dart Sass from a Dart 2 script snapshot: 1.841s
+* Dart Sass from a Dart 2 script snapshot: 1.691s
-* Dart Sass from a Dart 2 app snapshot: 1.653s
+* Dart Sass from a Dart 2 app snapshot: 1.620s
-* Dart Sass on Node.js: 3.743s
+* Dart Sass on Node.js: 3.747s
-* Ruby Sass with a hot cache: 13.321s
+* Ruby Sass with a hot cache: 13.222s

 Based on these numbers, Dart Sass from an app snapshot is approximately:

-* 1.2x slower than libsass
+* 1.3x slower than libsass
 * 1.2x faster than Dart 2
-* 2.8x faster than Dart Sass on Node
+* 2.7x faster than Dart Sass on Node
-* 9.8x faster than Ruby Sass
+* 9.5x faster than Ruby Sass

-A Dart 1 script snapshot is approximately 1.2x faster than Dart 2.
+A Dart 1 script snapshot is approximately 1.1x faster than Dart 2.

 ## a11ycolor

 Running on a file containing test cases for a computation-intensive color-processing library:

-* sassc: 0.402s
+* sassc: 0.385s
-* Dart Sass from a Dart 1 script snapshot: 0.755s
+* Dart Sass from a Dart 1 script snapshot: 0.790s
-* Dart Sass from a Dart 1 app snapshot: 0.597s
+* Dart Sass from a Dart 1 app snapshot: 0.592s
-* Dart Sass from a Dart 2 script snapshot: 0.838s
+* Dart Sass from a Dart 2 script snapshot: 0.782s
-* Dart Sass from a Dart 2 app snapshot: 0.718s
+* Dart Sass from a Dart 2 app snapshot: 0.680s
-* Dart Sass on Node.js: 2.339s
+* Dart Sass on Node.js: 2.438s
-* Ruby Sass with a hot cache: 5.832s
+* Ruby Sass with a hot cache: 5.804s

 Based on these numbers, Dart Sass from an app snapshot is approximately:

 * 1.5x slower than libsass
-* 1.2x faster than Dart 2
+* 1.1x faster than Dart 2
-* 3.9x faster than Dart Sass on Node
+* 4.1x faster than Dart Sass on Node
 * 9.8x faster than Ruby Sass

-A Dart 1 script snapshot is approximately 1.1x faster than Dart 2.
+A Dart 1 script snapshot is approximately identical to Dart 2.

 ## Susy

 Running on a file containing test cases for the computation-intensive Susy grid framework:

-* sassc: 0.319s
+* sassc: 0.320s
-* Dart Sass from a Dart 1 script snapshot: 0.685s
+* Dart Sass from a Dart 1 script snapshot: 0.688s
-* Dart Sass from a Dart 1 app snapshot: 0.521s
+* Dart Sass from a Dart 1 app snapshot: 0.522s
-* Dart Sass from a Dart 2 script snapshot: 0.801s
+* Dart Sass from a Dart 2 script snapshot: 0.741s
-* Dart Sass from a Dart 2 app snapshot: 0.628s
+* Dart Sass from a Dart 2 app snapshot: 0.640s
-* Dart Sass on Node.js: 1.389s
+* Dart Sass on Node.js: 1.479s
-* Ruby Sass with a hot cache: 1.738s
+* Ruby Sass with a hot cache: 1.730s

 Based on these numbers, Dart Sass from an app snapshot is approximately:

 * 1.6x slower than libsass
 * 1.2x faster than Dart 2
-* 2.7x faster than Dart Sass on Node
+* 2.8x faster than Dart Sass on Node
 * 3.3x faster than Ruby Sass

-A Dart 1 script snapshot is approximately 1.2x faster than Dart 2.
+A Dart 1 script snapshot is approximately 1.1x faster than Dart 2.

 # Prior Measurements